ThomasLamprecht/ceph/ceph/doc/rados/operations/stretch-mode.rst

 .. describe:: {crush_rule}

-   The non-stretch CRUSH rule to use for all pools.
+   The CRUSH rule to now use for all pools.
 If this is not specified, the pools will move to the default CRUSH rule.

    :Type: String
    :Required: No.

-This command moves the cluster back to normal mode;
-the cluster will no longer be in stretch mode.
+This command moves the cluster back to normal mode; the cluster will no longer be in stretch mode.
 All pools will be set with their prior ``size`` and ``min_size`` values.
 At this point the user is responsible for scaling down the cluster to the desired number of OSDs if they choose to operate with fewer OSDs.

-Note that the command will not execute when the cluster is in recovery stretch mode.
-The command executes only when the cluster is in degraded stretch mode or healthy stretch mode.
+Please note that the command will not execute when the cluster is in recovery stretch mode.
+The command will only execute when the cluster is in degraded stretch mode or healthy stretch mode.

 Limitations of Stretch Mode